mondoohq/cnspec/README.md

 - [extra](extra) - Extra policies are a mix of community- and Mondoo-maintained policy bundles that are outside Mondoo's core support tier.
 - [community](community) - Community policies are primarily maintained by the community with the support of the Mondoo team.
 Community policies may move to extra or core over time.

+> The latest version of the policies in this repository requires cnspec v8+

 ## Join the community!

 Join the [Mondoo Community GitHub Discussions](https://github.com/orgs/mondoohq/discussions) to collaborate on policy as code and security automation.